Fixel-Institute/BRAVO/docs/Tutorials/ImageRenderer.rst

 Data Structure
 -------------------------------------------

-The Imaging database for UF BRAVO Platform follows the same trend as time-domain recordings from Percept.
+The Imaging database for UF BRAVO Platform follows the same trend as time-domain recordings.
 However, instead of dividing the data by neurostimulator deidentifier, the imaging folder is divided by patient deidentifier.
 All data should be stored in ``$DATASERVER_PATH/imaging`` directory, where $DATASERVER_PATH is the environment variable that define the storage path for UF BRAVO Platform in Django Server.